kagemeka/ellipsis/README.md

-# ellipsis
+# Ellipsis

-whatever is allowed
+This is the Kagemeka's all-in-one development environment.